 Another consideration that has a significant impact on your website cost will depend on who is going to build your website.
-There are many options available and just like anything else in life, you pay for what you get.
+There are many options available and just like anything else in life, you get what you pay for.

 Generally, there are three realistic options to choose from:

 I. Professional agency

 Working with a professional agency is the best approach if you’re looking for professionalism and establishing a long-term relationship.
 Agencies typically will have several people working on your project which results in a more efficient development process and allows for faster updates in the future.
-Of cours not all agencies are equal so it’s important to review their portfolio and ask about their client list before contract their commercial real estate marketing packages or services.
+Of course not all agencies are equal so it’s important to review their portfolio and ask about their client list before contract their commercial real estate marketing packages or services.

 Pros: Broad range of experience, professionalism, efficiency, access to resources

 Cons: Usually most expensive option

 Freelancers can usually offer more competitive costs than agencies, and that by itself is the most important decision factor for some.
 However, freelancers are typically only specialized in one area of the development process and don’t have proficiency in other areas.
-Also, a freelancer will have limitations on the number of projects he/she can work with at the same time which can create issues if other clients have emergencies or bigger priorities than you.
+Also, a freelancer will have limitations on the number of projects he or she can work with at the same time, which can create issues if other clients have emergencies or bigger priorities than you.